Where to Eat in Roma Norte, Mexico City: Best Casual Eats

 Frutos Prohibidos is a small local chain that serves a variety of health-conscious foods, such as acai bowls, smoothies, wraps, and delicious salads.

 My go-to option here is the Mona Lisa salad, with crunchy caramelized walnuts, cubed sweet apples, and flavorful goat cheese.
 It’s so simple but so freaking good!
-It’s light, and fresh but also very filling.
+It’s light, fresh, but also very filling.

 A great restaurant in Roma Norte to have on your radar for a light lunch or healthy snack.

-Panaderia Rosetta: Delicious pastries at a staple Mexico City bakery
+Panaderia Rosetta: Delicious pastries at an iconic Mexico City bakery

-If you walk past Panaderia Rosetta in the morning you will very quickly realize that this is a spot worth trying.
-People line up here, every.single.morning, in the hopes of getting a fresh-out-of-the-oven piece of flaky heavenly dough.
+If you walk past Panaderia Rosetta in the morning, you will quickly realize that this is a spot worth trying.
+People line up here every single morning in the hopes of getting a fresh-out-of-the-oven piece of flaky, heavenly dough.

-If you are more adventurous than me, you might want to try their Guayaba roll, people rave about it.
+If you are more adventurous than I, you might want to try their Guava roll, people rave about it.

 These decadent sugary treats are accompanied by the hot chocolate of your choice, selected from a menu of various kinds of chocolates ranging in thickness and sweetness.